How To Paint A Boat Hull?

 Fiberglass boats are made from polyester resin (also referred to as boat resin) because they are the cheap raw material in boat building.
 The process of painting a fiberglass boat is not different from the one used in painting standard wood boats.
 However, the preparation activities tend to be a little different, so be sure to have the correct information.

-Paints to Use on fiberglass Boats
+Paints to Use on Fiberglass Boats

 • Single-Part Enamel Paints